We will realize the vision of precision oncology by solving one challenge at a time

 4. We asked Parexel’s Global Head of Biomarkers & Genomic Medicine, Angela Qu, how advances in multi-omics data and computational analytics are accelerating the discovery and utilization of new biomarkers.
 After early exploratory biomarker research, companies often underestimate the effort required for the biomarker's technical, analytical, and clinical validation.

-5. Amy McKee, Sinan Sirac, and Pengfei Song are three former regulators who have collectively reviewed dozens of precision oncology applications.
+5. Sinan Sirac, and Pengfei Song are two former regulators who have collectively reviewed dozens of precision oncology applications.
 They offer three strategies for companies struggling to meet the FDA’s Project Optimus requirements.
 Extensive dose optimization requires sponsors to enroll more patients, gather more data, conduct more thorough analyses, and spend more time and resources on early-stage oncology trials.

 6. Parexel’s medical devices expert, Trisha Eustaquio, explains why sponsors must manage resources and take the least burdensome regulatory path to validate companion diagnostics (CDx).
 Making a seamless transition from research- to clinical-grade assays requires multiple strategic interactions with regulators.